-The first part of this webinar will describe the technology we have used to develop Synthia and the subsequent laboratory validation.
-This will be followed by a live demonstration of the application by technical application scientist Emma Gardener.
+The first part of this webinar describes the technology we have used to develop Synthia and the subsequent laboratory validation.
+This is followed by a live demonstration of the application by technical application scientist Emma Gardener.

 Learn the capabilities of current retrosynthesis software and discover how Synthia can be customised according to your synthetic preferences, enabling you to find the optimum routes for your project.
 You’ll also understand new ways to simplify your discovery of novel pathways or optimise existing routes, allowing you to work more efficiently.

 By the end of this webinar you will have learned:

 - A new way to use retrosynthesis to accelerate your research

 - How to save time and money by avoiding patent infringement

 - Alternative pathways to avoid hazardous or Reach restricted chemistry, to protect your co-workers and the environment